LIPS-scheme/lips/REFERENCE.md

 ```
 (string chr1 chr2 ...)

-Function create new string from it's arguments.
+Function that creates a new string from it's arguments.
 Each argument
-Need to be a character object.
+needs to be a character object.
 ```

 ## string->list
 ```
 (string->list string)

-Function return list of characters created from string.
+Returns a list of characters created from string.
 ```

 ## string->number
 ```
 (string->number number [radix])

-Function convert string to number.
+Function that parses a string into a number.
 ```

 ## string->symbol
 ```
 (string->symbol string)

-Function convert string to LIPS symbol.
+Function that converts a string to a LIPS symbol.
 ```

 ## string->utf8